Skip to main content

 • “Occupational and social impairment with occasional decrease in work efficiency and intermittent periods of inability to perform occupational tasks (although generally functioning satisfactorily, with routine behavior, self-care and conversation normal), due to such symptoms as: depressed mood, anxiety, suspiciousness, panic attacks (weekly or less often), chronic sleep impairment, mild memory loss (such as forgetting names, directions, recent events).”

-The criteria for a 30 percent PTSD rating outlined above are meant to represent mild PTSD symptomatology.
-In this case, “occasional decrease in work efficiency and intermittent periods of inability to perform occupational tasks” might mean that you are starting to periodically miss work due to your lack of motivation associated with PTSD.
-However, your PTSD does not fully prevent you from performing and succeeding in a work environment.
+The criteria for a 30 percent PTSD rating describe PTSD symptoms that are beginning to intrude on the veteran’s life despite their best efforts.
+For example, “occasional decrease in work efficiency and intermittent periods of inability to perform occupational tasks” might mean that the veteran is starting to periodically miss work due to their lack of motivation associated with PTSD.
+However, the veteran’s PTSD does not fully prevent them from performing and succeeding in a work environment.

 50% PTSD Disability Rating

-The criterion for a PTSD rating scale for a 50 percent disability rating under 38 CFR § 4.130, Diagnostic Code 9411, is as follows:
+The criteria for a PTSD rating scale for a 50 percent disability rating under 38 CFR § 4.130, Diagnostic Code 9411, is as follows:

 • “Occupational and social impairment with reduced reliability and productivity due to such symptoms as: flattened affect; circumstantial, circumlocutory, or stereotyped speech; panic attacks more than once a week; difficulty in understanding complex commands; impairment of short- and long-term memory (e.g., retention of only highly learned material, forgetting to complete tasks); impaired judgment; impaired abstract thinking; disturbances of motivation and mood; difficulty in establishing and maintaining effective work and social relationships.”

-The 50 percent PTSD rating criteria involve an escalation in the frequency, duration, and severity of PTSD symptoms from lower ratings, and also includes several additional symptoms If you receive a 50 percent PTSD rating, it is likely that you are beginning to display more noticeable cognitive deficits such as difficulty following instructions or making decisions that depart from past behavior.
+The 50 percent PTSD rating criteria involve an escalation in the frequency, duration, and severity of PTSD symptoms.
+The rating also considers several additional symptoms.
+If a veteran receives a 50 percent PTSD rating, it is likely that they are beginning to display cognitive deficits such as difficulty following instructions, or they are making decisions that depart from past behavior.

 70% PTSD Disability Rating

 A 70 percent PTSD disability rating is one step below the highest schedular rating for the condition.
-Many veterans receive a 70 percent PTSD rating because their symptoms cause significant levels of impairment, both occupationally and socially.
+The key reason for most 70 percent PTSD ratings is that symptoms are causing significant levels of impairment, both occupationally and socially.
 This rating is typically assigned to veterans with PTSD symptoms that are one step below totally disabling.
 The criteria for a 70 percent on the PTSD rating scale are as follows:

 • “Occupational and social impairment, with deficiencies in most areas, such as work, school, family relations, judgment, thinking, or mood, due to such symptoms as: suicidal ideation; obsessional rituals which interfere with routine activities; speech intermittently illogical, obscure, or irrelevant; near-continuous panic or depression affecting the ability to function independently, appropriately, and effectively; impaired impulse control (such as unprovoked irritability with periods of violence); spatial disorientation; neglect of personal appearance and hygiene; difficulty in adapting to stressful circumstances (including work or a work-like setting); inability to establish and maintain effective relationships.”

-Namely, a veteran who receives a 70 percent PTSD rating suffers from all the symptoms included in the 50 percent rating, but at a higher frequency, severity, and duration.
-Here, the veteran is almost always in a state of panic or depression that affects their ability to interact with others.
+Notably, the 70 percent disability rating criteria for PTSD includes the widest array of symptoms of all rating levels.
+A veteran who receives a 70 percent PTSD rating usually suffers from all the symptoms included in lower ratings and at a higher frequency, severity, and duration.
+The veteran is almost always in a state of panic or depression that interferes with their ability to interact with others.

 100% PTSD Disability Rating